Removing Black Box Dye Safely: A Staged Colour Correction

 - Cuticle Condition: Raised

-This confirmed the hair required a controlled, staged approach rather than aggressive lightening:
+This confirmed that the hair required a controlled, staged approach rather than aggressive lightening.

 Strand Testing — Removing Guesswork